jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 appropriate marker (one of the possible unordered list markers or the next number in sequence for an ordered list) and indentation level by examining nearby list items.
-If there is no list before or after the point, start a new list.
+If there is no list before or after the point, it starts a new list.

 As with heading insertion, you may prefix `markdown-insert-list-item` by `C-u` to decrease the indentation by one level.
 Prefix this